spekarchik/TheBlockOfAngel/MOD_README.md

-# 🌟 Angel Block Mod — The Adventurer's Path
+# 🌟 The Block of Angel — The Adventurer's Path

 **Start your adventure with nothing but a leather tunic and a stone sword.**
 In a world where survival is a true challenge, every step forward feels like a real achievement.
-Welcome to **Angel Block Mod** — a world of vibrant landscapes, hidden artifacts, and earned power.
+Welcome to **The Block of Angel** — a world of vibrant landscapes, hidden artifacts, and earned power.

 Here, you won't spend hours building resource farms or digging endless tunnels.
 Instead, you'll explore ancient temples, ocean monuments, fortresses, and the End — facing real danger to gain real rewards.

-**The Angel Block** and **Angel Rod** are your ultimate goals — powerful artifacts that purify the land and protect you as you journey.
+**The Block of Angel** and **The Rod of Angel** are your ultimate goals — powerful artifacts that purify the land and protect you as you journey.
 Crafting them is not easy — it’s the culmination of your growth, your triumph over the world’s challenges.

 ## ✨ Features